-Apart from fees payable to us in connection with our role as servicer of the 2019 Trust Loans and 2022 Trust Loans and the reimbursement of related amounts under the 2019-1 Securitization and 2022-1 Securitization documents, we receive cash in connection with the 2019-1 Securitization and the 2022-1 Securitization only to the extent that the 2019 Trust Depositor and the 2022 Trust Depositor receive payments in respect of its equity interest in the 2019-1 Trust and the 2022-1 Trust.
-The holders of the equity interest in the 2019-1 Trust and the 2022-1 Trust, respectively, are the residual claimant on distributions, if any, made by the 2019-1 Trust and the 2022-1 Trust after the Noteholders and other claimants have been paid in full on each payment date or upon maturity of the 2019 Asset-Backed Notes or the 2022 Asset-Backed Notes, subject to the priority of payment provisions under the 2019-1 Securitization and the 2022-1 Securitization documents.
-To the extent that the value of the 2019-1 Trust's portfolio of 2019 Trust Loans or the 2022-1 Trust's portfolio of 2022 Trust Loans is reduced as a result of conditions in the credit markets (relevant in the event of a liquidation event), other macroeconomic factors, distressed or defaulted 2019 Trust Loans and 2022 Trust Loans or the failure of individual portfolio companies to otherwise meet their obligations in respect of the 2019 Trust Loans or the 2022 Trust Loans, or for any other reason, the ability of the 2019-1 Trust or the 2022-1 Trust to make cash distributions in respect of the 2019 Trust Depositor's equity interest would be negatively affected and, consequently, the value of the equity interest in the 2019-1 Trust or the 2022-1 Trust would also be reduced.
-In the event that we fail to receive cash indirectly from the 2019-1 Trust or the 2022-1 Trust, we could be unable to make distributions in amounts sufficient to maintain our status as a RIC or at all.
+Apart from fees payable to us in connection with our role as servicer of the 2022 Trust Loans and the reimbursement of related amounts under the 2022-1 Securitization documents, we receive cash in connection with the 2022-1 Securitization only to the extent that the 2022 Trust Depositor receive payments in respect of its equity interest in the 2022-1 Trust.
+The holders of the equity interest in the 2022-1 Trust, respectively, are the residual claimant on distributions, if any, made by the 2022-1 Trust after the Noteholders and other claimants have been paid in full on each payment date or upon maturity of the 2022 Asset-Backed Notes, subject to the priority of payment provisions under the 2022-1 Securitization documents.
+To the extent that the value of the 2022-1 Trust's portfolio of 2022 Trust Loans is reduced as a result of conditions in the credit markets (relevant in the event of a liquidation event), other macroeconomic factors, distressed or defaulted 2022 Trust Loans or the failure of individual portfolio companies to otherwise meet their obligations in respect of the 2022 Trust Loans, or for any other reason, the ability of the 2022-1 Trust to make cash distributions in respect of the 2022 Trust Depositor's equity interest would be negatively affected and, consequently, the value of the equity interest in the 2022-1 Trust would also be reduced.
+In the event that we fail to receive cash indirectly from the 2022-1 Trust, we could be unable to make distributions in amounts sufficient to maintain our status as a RIC or at all.